gaurang-ambasana/MERN-eCommece/README.md

 123456

 gaurang@proshop.com(user)
 123456
 ```

-##Errors
+## Errors

-Errors that you see on page or in Postman are manually handled error messages so do not get surprised if you Google error and won't get resolution on stack overflow 😜
+Errors that you see on page or in Postman are manually handled error messages so do not get surprised if you Google error and don't get resolution on stack overflow 😜